mehrotra-prateek/ruby-bootcamp-fil/exercises/debugging/readme.md

 Find three methods within `pry` and share them with fellow candidates.
 Find useful use cases for your findings.
 ```
+- ls: Show the list of vars and methods in the current scope
-- cd
+- cd: change scope
-- methods
+- methods: list all methods in current scope
-- to_yaml
+- to_yaml: list attributes in yaml format for an object
 ```